xxfoundation/elixxir-docs/end_to_end.md

 ## Abstract

-Here we describe the Elixxir mix network end to end transportation which is an kind of amalgam of protocols.
+Here we describe the Elixxir mix network end to end transportation which is an amalgam of protocols.

 ## Introduction